edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 With Edge Impulse's [Bring Your Own Model](https://docs.edgeimpulse.com/docs/edge-impulse-studio/bring-your-own-model-byom) feature, you can easily upload your own model and use all their features.

-In our case, let's use a jupyter notebook that convert the Baseline model to a MacOS version using the Edge Impulse API.
-(You can do it for a specific edge device, linux, web assembly, ...).
+In our case, let's use a Jupyter notebook that converts the Baseline model to a MacOS version using the Edge Impulse API.
+(You can do it for a specific edge device, linux, web assembly, etc).
 It can save you quite some time compared to doing it yourself.

 You can find detailed steps in [this notebook](https://github.com/emergy-official/anomaly.parf.ai/blob/main/ai/notebooks/1_baseline.ipynb) (scroll down to the section titled `Edge Impulse conversion`)